ahad-199/Employee-Management-System/README.md

 # Employee Management System

-A fully functional Employee Management System built with **React.js**.
-This application allows users to add, update, delete, and view employee records in an intuitive and responsive UI.
+A full-featured Employee Management System built with **React.js**.
+This application allows admins to manage employees and assign them tasks with an easy-to-use interface.

 ## 🚀 Features

-- 🧑 Add new employee records
+- 👤 Add, edit, and delete employee records
-- 📝 Edit/update employee details
-- ❌ Delete employee entries
-- 🔍 View a list of all employees
+- ✅ View a list of all employees
+- 📋 Assign tasks to employees
+- 🔄 Track and update task status
+- 📈 Organized and searchable employee list
-- ✅ Responsive and clean user interface
+- 🖥️ Responsive and modern UI
 - ⚛️ Built using React functional components and hooks

 ## 📸 Screenshots